stephaneVercouillieBMID/slate/source/index.html.md

  <il>There is no need for your client certificate.
 Currently the certificate is also used to protect the JWKSet and it is not directly linked to the SSL certificate.</il>
 </il></aside>

-<aside class="notice">You can find our JWKSet URL in the itsme® OpenID configuration file<a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">OpenID configuration file</a>, using the key <code>jwks_uri</code>.</aside>
+<aside class="notice">You can find our JWKSet URL in the itsme® <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">OpenID configuration file</a>, using the key <code>jwks_uri</code>.</aside>

-<aside class="notice">Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
+<aside class="notice">Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our Back-End.
 <ul>
-   <il>Multiple URLs can be whitelisted per service.</il>

    <il>Additional parameters are not allowed and entire redirect_uri must match.</il>
 </ul></aside>